Test programme and certification

 Each authority has the right to require specific conditions: an aircraft manufacturer must always plan in advance for aircraft certification by importing countries.

 The A380’s certification flight test programme was one of the most extensive in Airbus’ history.
 The campaign began with the aircraft’s first flight on 27 April 2005 and ended on 30 November the following year with the successful around-the-world technical route-proving trip, which took the aircraft over both poles, testing its performance under normal airline operations.
-To obtain its Type certification, the A380 needed 5,000 hours of test flights.

 Certification by the two major international governing bodies – the European Aviation Safety Agency (EASA) and Federal Aviation Administration (FAA) – was granted upon successful completion of a stringent trial programme which pushed the airframe and aircraft systems well beyond design limits to ensure the A380 meets – or even exceeds – all airworthiness criteria.
 The A380 was the first aircraft to which 21st century certification standards were applied.